rbms-bsc/DCRMR/_pages/Phys-desc/Type-of-binding.md

 >Example:
 ><CITE>In yellow wrappers with illustrations on page [2] and [3], and publisher's advertisement on page [4]</CITE>

-<a name="5.224.3.2">5.224.3.2</a> *Optionally*, record specific types of binding using one or more terms from the [RDA Value Vocabularies, RDA Type of Binding](http://www.rdaregistry.info/termList/RDATypeOfBinding/),
+<a name="5.224.3.2">5.224.3.2</a> *Optionally*, record specific types of binding using one or more terms from the [RDA Value Vocabularies: RDA Type of Binding](http://www.rdaregistry.info/termList/RDATypeOfBinding/),
- the [RBMS Controlled Vocabularies, Binding Terms](http://rbms.info/vocabularies/paper/alphabetical_list.htm), or other controlled vocabularies.
+ the [RBMS Controlled Vocabularies: Binding Terms](http://rbms.info/vocabularies/paper/alphabetical_list.htm), or other controlled vocabularies.
 Indicate the source of the term.

 <a name="5.224.3.3">5.224.3.3</a> Details of a binding recorded here usually apply to all exemplars of a manifestation.
 Summaries of binding details that apply to particular groups of exemplars within an edition or issue may also be recorded.